Loic74650/ioBoard/README.md

 The status of the I/Os is published on the "ioBoard/IOs" topic in the following Json format:<br />
 <ul>
 <li>{"Relays":15}       	-> A Byte representing all the relays states.
 Each individual bit reflects the status of one relay.
 In this example, the first four relays are ON and the last four are OFF (15 in decimal form corresponds to 00001111 in binary form)</li>
 <li>{"DIns":127}       		-> A Byte representing all the digital input states.
 Each individual bit reflects the status of one input.
-In this example, the first seven inputs are TRUE and the last one is FALSE (127 in decimal form corresponds to 01111111 in binary form)</li>
+In this example, the first input state is FALSE and the last seven are TRUE (127 in decimal form corresponds to 01111111 in binary form)</li>
 <li>{"C0":1203}       		-> Value of Counter0</li>
 <li>{"C1":0}       			-> Value of Counter1</li>
 <li>{"AI":[1203,0]}       	-> Values of the Analog Inputs</li>